Charity Auction Software for Fundraising Auctions

 Make it easy for supporters to bid with custom URLs and QR codes generated for auction items.
 Promote items to specific audiences and drive supporters to the auction items that interest them.
 Print out the unique QR code for each item and display it within scanning distance for live events.
 Our built-in QR codes and custom item URLs give administrators powerful auction promotion tools for mobile bidding.

 Online and Mobile Bidding

 Easily create auction items with minimum bids and bid increments for each item.
-Administrators will select from two bidding types – depending on your constituents and the organization’s needs.
+Administrators will select from two bidding types – depending on their constituents and the organization’s needs.
 Your bidders will place bids online and through their mobile phones.
-Bidding is completely mobilized and there is no app to install.
-Text to bid functionality allows users to text a phone number and get a link to a unique auction item.
+Bidding is entirely mobilized, and there is no app to install.
+Text-to-bid functionality allows users to text a phone number and get a link to a unique auction item.

 Outbid Alerts Via Email and SMS

 When a bidder is outbid, the system sends them an email and an SMS text message alert.
 Bidders simply click a button in the alert to submit a new bid.
-The auction platform recognizes them, and they don’t need to add their details again.
+The auction platform recognizes them; they needn’t add their details again.
 This allows constituents to easily up their bid, making more money for your organization’s charity auction.
 Talk about quick and easy one-click bidding!